Chillum Road Line: Better Bus Redesign

 Route MD344 was merged with the proposed Route MD252 and was renamed to Route P42.
-The proposed Route P42 would operate on the proposed Route MD252 and the current Route T14 routing between New Carrollton station and the intersection of Bladensburg Road & 38th Avenue, via Ellin Road, Westbrook Drive, Lamont Drive, Good Luck Road, Auburn Avenue, Riverdale Road, Kenilworth Avenue, Edmonston Road, Annapolis Road, and Bladensburg Road, but then would continue on Bladensburg Road, then loop inside Fort Lincoln via Eastern Avenue NE, Fort Lincoln Drive NE, and Joshua Barney Drive.
+The proposed Route P42 would operate on the proposed Route MD252 and the current Route T14 routing between New Carrollton station and the intersection of Bladensburg Road & 38th Avenue, via Ellin Road, 85th Avenue, Westbrook Drive, Lamont Drive, Good Luck Road, Auburn Avenue, Riverdale Road, Kenilworth Avenue, Edmonston Road, Annapolis Road, and Bladensburg Road, but then would continue on Bladensburg Road, then loop inside Fort Lincoln via Eastern Avenue NE, Fort Lincoln Drive NE, Market Street and Joshua Barney Drive.
 Then the route would continue onto Eastern Avenue NE before operating on the proposed Route MD344 and the current Route F1 routing to Takoma station via La Salle Road, Chillum Road, Eastern Avenue, and Carroll Street.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route F1 was combined with the T14 and was renamed to the P42.
-The F1 portion between Takoma and the intersection of La Salle Road & Queens Chapel Road remained the same, but the route was rerouted to operate on Eastern Avenue NE, loop around Fort Lincoln via Eastern Avenue NE, Fort Lincoln Drive NE, and Joshua Barney Drive, and follow the T14's routing between Mount Rainier and New Carrollton station.
+The F1 portion between Takoma and the intersection of La Salle Road & Queens Chapel Road remained the same, but the route was rerouted to operate on Eastern Avenue NE, loop around Fort Lincoln via Eastern Avenue NE, Fort Lincoln Drive NE, Market Street and Joshua Barney Drive, and follow the T14's routing between Mount Rainier and New Carrollton station.
 This also partially reincarnates the former Route B9 routing between Colmar Manor and Fort Lincoln.
 Service between West Hyattsville and Mount Rainier was replaced by Route C41, which was an extension of the former Route B2.